stevenrobertson/sd-docs/report/tools.md

 In place of Python, Haskell was considered.
-Haskell is a lazy, pure, functional language with a remarkably expressive static type system and excellent support for both traditional domain-specific languages (with excellent native parsers such as Parsec [CITE] and compile-time evaluation of native expressions using Template Haskell [CITE]) and embedded DSLs (via infix operators, rebindable syntax, and other language features [CITE?]).
+Haskell is a lazy, pure, functional language with a remarkably expressive static type system and excellent support for both traditional domain-specific languages (with excellent native parsers such as Parsec and compile-time evaluation of native expressions using Template Haskell) and embedded DSLs (via infix operators, rebindable syntax, and other language features [@haskell2010]).
 The Haskell and Python communities are intermixed, with both programmers and language features frequently crossing the gap between the two [CITE], but at its core, Haskell's purity and type safety make it an ideal host language to build run-time code generation facilities that feature compile-time analysis [CITE].

 Other languages were also considered.
 Ruby is considered to be EDSL-friendly due to its rich, rebindable syntax [CITE], but as a dynamic language, it would